Pareto's Principle – The 80/20 rule

 Pareto principle, pareto diagram, pareto analysis – Vilfredo Pareto, (1848-1923) an Italian economist and professor of political economics at Lausanne University, first discovered the 80:20 ‘rule’ of ‘predictable imbalance’, that provides a basis for focusing on the 20% of activities that generate 80% of results, or the 20% of failures that are responsible for 80% of the waste, etc.

 The Pareto Principle is also known as The Parato law.
-The Principle Of Least Effort, and The Principle Of Imbalance, which in themselves provide an example of the Pareto Principle in action because despite all the options, hardly anyone ever uses any other name than ‘The 80:20 Rule
+The Principle Of Least Effort, and The Principle Of Imbalance, which in themselves provide an example of the Pareto Principle in action because despite all the options, hardly anyone ever uses any other name than ‘The 80:20 Rule‘

 Remember like any tool, this is only as effective as its context and application.

-Comment from Dan Waldron
+Dan Waldron says

 I like your site and wanted to know if you would be interested in exchanging blogroll links.